zaharovrd/mautic-selectel-action/README.md

   ... (rest of key content) ...
   -----END OPENSSH PRIVATE KEY-----
   ```
-- The action automatically finds the matching key in your DigitalOcean account
+- The action automatically finds the matching key in your Selectel account

 **4. Test SSH Connection Manually**
 ```bash